RecordsKeeper/multichain/docs/source/miningwindows.rst

 **RecordsKeeper Testnet**

-    In case you want to stop your running Recordskeeper-test Blockchain node then you can use the following command from your command line terminal:
+    Ifyou want to stop your RecordsKeeper-test blockchain node, you can use the following command from your command line terminal:

     .. code-block:: bash